DomiKamu/OhmerPrems/README.md

 Actually, *OhmerPrems* plugin is a set of three modules (plus one as "expander"):
 - **FroeZe** is a 64-step 16-track 128-pattern drum-based sequencer (triggers, or direct-audio outputs by using 15x internal QuadPercs engines).
 - **FroeZe-X**, an expander module for FroeZe sequencer.
 It brings additional outputs for ACcents, plus edit features.
 Must be placed right-side, alongside FroeZe module (without space between them).
 - COMING SOON: **FroeZe-SP-X**, an expander module for FroeZe sequencer.
 It brings additional inputs for track-based SWINGs/PROBAbilities.
 Must be placed left-side, alongside FroeZe module (without space between them).
+Remaining in beta test phase...
 - **QuadPercs** is a quad-channel drum machines module.
 Its technology now is part of FroeZe sequencer, but **X 15** !
 - **KordZ** is a mono-/polyphonic notes/intervals/triads *visual/display only* module (1V/octave based) - remaining in development, **but delayed**!
 - COMING SOON: **Entirely free KlokSpid MkII**, the successor of *KlokSpid* (2017 / Ohmer Modules), is a 16HP "CPU-controlled" clocking module, 8 analog/digital outputs, 6 configurable CV modulators (upto 8 by changing "CLK" and/or "RUN" input roles).
 "CLK" input may be redefined as "CV1".
 "RUN" input may be redefined as "CV2".
 Native "CV3" can be redefined - if needed - as "RESET" input.
 Basically, KlokSpid MkII outputs +10V 1ms triggers by default, but it may output ratchets, gates, envelopes / LFO, S&H/random... instead, into -5V/+5V range (can be offsetted upto 0V/+10V, and depending the selected output waveform).
 Master BPM range is 10 upto 350.
 As slave, the max. output frequency is 800Hz (controlled by external clock device who are using a high rate factor).
 All LEDs (inputs, outputs, RUN/STOP button, and SET/Cancel buttons LEDs) are all RGB - their color conventions are mainly RED for out-of-range CV input voltages, disabled output, BPM SYNC operation (sync to external clock source, when slave)...
 CYAN for regular pulses and gates (CLK/RUN/CV3 inputs, utility voltages on outputs).
 Progressive GREEN for valid CV inputs, and active outputs.
 YELLOW on "CLK" input only when set as "BPM CV" (fully compatible with [Impromptu Modular CLOCKED](https://library.vcvrack.com/ImpromptuModular/Clocked) **BPM CV** feature)...